Types of Companies in India

 From all types of company, the concept of public company is quite popular for large scale enterprises.
 It is common in large scale projects because you need a minimum of 7 members to start a public company in India.
 Besides, there is no upper limit on the members of a public company.

-Types of Companies based on Liability
+Kinds of Company based on Liability

 The classification of companies on the basis of the liabilities of the owners also plays an important role in choosing the appropriate business structure.
 Let’s take a look at the types of company on the basis of liability of members (shareholders).

-Company Limited by shares
+Company Limited by Shares

 When you divide the capital of a company in small portions, it is the ‘share capital’.
 The shares and shareholding displays the interest of the owner in his/her business.
 In this type of company, the liability of the shareholder is limited to his shareholding in the company.
 In case of any losses, etc the shareholder shall only be liable up to the extent of the unpaid amount from the total shares subscribed by them.
 This type includes private companies, public companies, and OPC.